The prompt alert

 <!DOCTYPE html> <html> <head> <script src="alert/dist/alertify.min.js"></script> <link rel="stylesheet" href="alert/dist/alertify.core.css" /> <link rel="stylesheet" href="alert/dist/alertify.custom.css" id="toggleCSS" /> <style> .divclass { background: #415665; height: 50px; width:200px; border-radius: 15px; padding:20px; font-size:22px; color:#fff; } </style> </head> <body> <div class="divclass"> <button onclick="promalert()">Show prompt alert</button> </div> <script> function promalert(){ // A prompt dialog example alertify.prompt("Your Name please?", function (e, useremail) { if (e) { alertify.alert("You entered: </BR>" + useremail); } else { alertify.alert("You cancelled the task!"); } }, "Enter name here"); } </script> </body> </html>

-Similarly, you may change the Ok and Cancel button properties by modifying its class properties.
+- Similarly, you may change the Ok and Cancel buttons properties by modifying their class properties.

-You may also change the text of OK or Cancel buttons to Yes/No or as per need by modifying the alertify.min.js or alertify.js file (whichever you include in your project).
+- You may also change the text of the OK or Cancel buttons to Yes/No or as per need by modifying the alertify.min.js or alertify.js file (whichever you include in your project).

 A demo of prompt JavaScript alert by using SweetAlert plug-in

-There is another nice plug-in to create different types of alerts including prompt which is also based at JavaScript.
+There is another nice plug-in to create different types of alerts including “prompt” which is also based on JavaScript.

 In this demo, I will show you how you can use this to create a prompt alert by using SweetAlert plug-in.